tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 The reason for those shifts are unknown and "no attempts to explain these effects" were provided (p.
 40).

 Another view of those findings can be seem in the figure below (Figures 8, 9, 10 and 11 from p.
 42).
-In these figures all the 126 were put into perspective with two sub-populations (East Europe vs West Africa and East Europe vs East Asia).
+In these figures all the 126 systems were put into perspective with two sub-populations (East Europe vs West Africa and East Europe vs East Asia).
 It's possible to observe that the majority of the systems works in the nominal FMR zone for **East European male cohort** and way above the nominal FMR for **females, West african and East Asia** cohorts.

 ![](frvt_images/figure8.png)